magland/spyglass-explorer/src/chat/spyglass_assistant.md

 + `table.parents(as_objects=bool)` : returns a list of all upstream tables (or table names) on which `table` depends on through a foreign key reference
 + `table.heading` : return the list of keys defining the entries of a table.
 + `dj.FreeTable(dj.conn(), full_table_name)` : returns a table object corresponding to the database table `full_table_name`.
 Allows access to table operations without requiring access to the python class.

+### Linking table recipes

+When connecting two tables, you may need to use a linking table.
+A linking table is a table that connects two other tables through foreign keys.

++ Session ↔ ProbeType: via ElectrodeGroup, Probe
++ Session ↔ BrainRegion: via ElectrodeGroup, Electrode
++ Session ↔ Task: via TaskEpoch
++ Session ↔ CameraDevice: via TaskEpoch
++ Session ↔ LabMember: via Session.Experimenter (part table)

 ### Schema pre-fixes